The comprehensive guide to pricing digital products and profiting

 How much do successful digital downloads charge?

-There are successful digital downloads available at all price points, so there’s no concrete rule about what you need to charge to turn a profit.
+There are successful digital downloads available at all price points, so there’s no concrete rule about how to price an ebook (or similar digital download).

 As a general rule, if you’re just starting your business out and haven’t built up a brand reputation yet, price on the lower-middle end of what your competitors are charging for similar products.